Good brain foods

 Young broad beans in podsThere is even more L-Dopa in the young broad bean pods.

-Green broad beans also known as favas are almost impossible to buy so you have to grow them yourself.
+Green broad beans are also known as favas; they are almost impossible to buy so you have to grow them yourself.
 Young and freshly-harvested they are simply delicious; include the pods.
 Old or dried they are awful.

-Broad beans are a very important brain food except when they have been double-skinned, a common practice.
-Then they have a high glycemic index and are likely to promote inflammation of the capillaries; a greater likelihood of clot formation and stroke.
+Broad beans are a very important brain food except when they have been skinned, a common practice.
+Removing the fibre gives them a high glycemic index; they would then promote inflammation of the capillaries, a greater likelihood of clot formation and stroke.

 Broad beans are the only common natural source of levodopa, the precursor of the feel-good hormone synthesised in a nucleus in the brain called the Substantia Nigra; in more recent times it is commonly being damaged by chemicals in our food and from our environment causing Parkinson's disease.